nwjbrandon/CS5246_Project/Text Summarization/README.md

 ### Jupyter Notebooks

 - **Text summarizer with quali Notebook** - Builds a text summarizer using the model in the text_summarizer.py file
-  - TTrains the model on XSum and CNN/DailyMail dataset
+  - Trains the model on XSum and CNN/DailyMail dataset
   - Use Rouge-1, Rouge-2 and Rouge-L scores to evaluate the model on Precision, Recall and F1 score.
-  - Additionally performs qualitative evaluation using a sample news artcile
+  - Additionally performs qualitative evaluation using a sample news article

 - **Traditional Extractive Summarization notebook** - A baseline model performance
   - Uses the 5 models - LSA, Luhn, TextRank, LexRank and BART